 There are no CLA specific Key Stage 5 reports at the time of writing.

-Note that this data source is not available for 2020.
+Note that this data source is not available for 2020 and for 2021.

 Note for all assessments: Children Looked After specific reports mentioned are only available within the Local Authority and only even then only to members of the Virtual School (and other users with appropriate permissions)